top of page

 Status of the KP Trend Model

-The KP Market Model has issued signals in real time since January 2006, and the daily performance of earlier years were simulated, applying the identical formula parameters we use today.
+The KP Market Model has issued signals in real time since January 2006, and the daily performance of earlier years have been simulated, applying the identical formula parameters we use today.

 The KP Trend Model averages about eight shifts of exposure a year.
 A self-directed 401(k) investor might expect to make an allocation change every two months or so.
-We have seen times when the Model has remained unchanged for over nine months, and others when it has made three adjustments in one month!
+We have seen the Model remain unchanged for over nine months, and others when it has made three adjustments in one month!
 Keeping up with the current status of the Model, at least weekly, is important.

 Managing your portfolio is a long-term journey, but it can be significantly supported by a mathematical process such as ours that has delivered very workmanlike metrics in real time over 20 years.
 Of course, even a well-designed model such as ours will occasionally get the timing wrong, but it is designed to recover from those errors and to keep moving forward.